Bread & Roses 2025/2

 AMSAB, Ghent, 1988, 86 p., ill., softcover

-Rough sailors, tough dock workers, hardened truckers: the cliché goes that working in the transport industry is only for the 'heavy men'.
-Their lives are fodder for tall tales, always dangerous and rarely well paid.
-Yet nothing has changed so quickly and so visibly over the past 100 years as transport: the ships, the ports, the roads, the cars.
-And the worker, he adapted.
-Early photos defy all imagination: a poor family pulls a boat from a towpath along the canals, a skipper's wife holds her child on board on a leash, men in the harbor drag sacks of grain weighing 70 kilos or more.
+Rough sea dogs, tough dockworkers, hardened truckers: the cliché goes that working in the transport industry is reserved for "heavyweights."
+Their lives are fodder for tall tales, always dangerous and rarely well-paid.
+Yet, in the past 100 years, nothing has changed as quickly and visibly as transport: the ships, the ports, the roads, the cars.
+And the working man, he adapted.
+Early photographs defy the imagination: a poor family pulling a boat from a towpath along the canals, a bargeman's wife holding her child on board by a leash, in the harbor, men dragging grain sacks weighing 70 kilos or more.
 The contrast with today's photos is immense.
-This book tells in a particularly visual way the life story of the workers, their wives, children and friends, in the spectacularly rapidly changing world of transport, from 1913 to 2013.
+This book tells the life stories of the workers, their wives, children, and friends in a remarkably vivid way, in the spectacularly rapidly changing world of transport, from 1913 to 2013.

 Donald Weber